 The waitress said “well no, we only have it iced””

-Dead Milkmen was a group formed in Philadelphia in 1983.
-In 1988, the group released “Punk Rock Girl” which was about a man and a punk rock girl who explored Philadelphia together.
+Dead Milkmen was a group formed in the city in 1983.
+In 1988, they released “Punk Rock Girl,” which was about a man and a punk rock girl who explored Philadelphia together.

-Dead Milkmen referenced some places in Philadelphia including Zipperhead, a popular South Street clothing store.
-The video was filmed in Eastern State Penitentiary and the song was like an anthem for punk culture after its release.
+Dead Milkmen referenced some places around the city, including Zipperhead, a popular South Street clothing store.
+The video was filmed in Eastern State Penitentiary, and the song was like an anthem for punk culture after its release.

-Will Smith wowed everyone with his role in the sitcom, Fresh Prince of Bel-Air, which tells the story of a kid from West Philadelphia who moved in with his aunt in California.
+Will Smith wowed everyone with his role in the sitcom Fresh Prince of Bel-Air, which tells the story of a kid from West Philadelphia who moved in with his aunt and uncle in the Bel Air neighborhood of Los Angeles.
+While the fictional show was mostly based in California, Smith continued to honor his roots in his musical career outside of the show.

 “Back in Philly, we be out in the park